-The Icehouse continued it’s surprise of Fall delights with 4 nights / 5 shows of Lissie.
 Kicking off the streak of socially distanced patio shows, Lissie has made the Twin Cities her musical hub since moving to Iowa in 2015.
 Although she’s done an online show at The Parkway back in August, playing live to a crowd has been a rarity since the pandemic.
 It was apparent from the start that the emotional impact of performing live is powerful.
-It was also easy to see the reason why all 5 shows sold out within hours.
+It was also easy to see the reason why all five shows sold out within hours.

-Below are 5 trademarks of a Lissie show to prepare you for “An Autumn Escape.”
+Below are five trademarks of a Lissie show to prepare you for “An Autumn Escape.”

 Her restlessness at the beginning of shows tends to reflect in the back and forth with her hair.
-Pulled up, let down, her blond wildness is in constant wrangling.
+Pulled up or let down, her blond wildness was in constant wrangling.
 “Sleepwalking” and “Shameless” had her bouncing around and letting out those restless jitters.
-These examples are part of the authenticity that people connect to.
+This is the sort of authenticity that people connect to.

 There is a wall of sound behind Lissie’s lips.
 Most songs follow the pattern of gradually building up into a frenzy of guitar and belting vocals.
-“In Sleep”, “Shroud”, and “Further Away (Romance Police) were prime examples of this.
-“Shroud” saw guitarist Peter Sieve deliver a soaring solo to applause.
+“In Sleep,” “Shroud,” and “Further Away (Romance Police)” were prime examples of this.
+“Shroud” saw guitarist Peter Sieve deliver a soaring solo to strong applause.
 Celebrating the 10th anniversary of her debut release Catching a Tiger, “In Sleep” was another rabid buildup and fierce guitar riffs.

 There’s a trademark live voice of Lissie as well.
 Expression comes first and oftentimes not every word is perfectly enunciated.
-This is a powerful combination with her voice and makes the live show even better.
-We hear the energy and emotion behind the lyrics.
+This is a powerful combination, as her voice emphasizes the energy and emotion behind the lyrics.

 Paying Respect Through Covers

 Lissie has a variety of covers that she typically digs into at a show.
-She’s released two albums of covers; Covered Up With Flowers (2012) and Cryin’ For You (2014).
+She’s released two albums of covers, Covered Up With Flowers (2012) and Cryin’ For You (2014).
 Her ability to re-imagine a song and stamp her trademark voice on it is refreshing.
-“Go Your Own Way” (Fleetwood Mac), “Bad Romance” (Lady Gaga), and “Mother” (Danzig) are easy examples of this.
+“Go Your Own Way” (Fleetwood Mac), “Bad Romance” (Lady Gaga), and “Mother” (Danzig) are good examples of this.

-Typically ending with “Pursuit of Happiness” (Kid Cudi), Lissie instead choose “Little Lovin'”.
-It played well as the crowd clapped along.
+Typically ending with “Pursuit of Happiness” (Kid Cudi), Lissie instead choose “Little Lovin’.”
+It played well, the crows excitedly clapping along.
 It also allowed her to let loose one final time with her voice and carry the chants down Nicollet Avenue.

 Variety in Selection

 Another trademark of a Lissie show is the variety of song selection.
-Between her 4 studio albums and 5 EP’s, a typically concert hits on every moment of her career.
-She doesn’t shy away from older albums and seamlessly blends together hits from all her albums.
-The choice of order becomes important in making every song feel a part of the evening.
+Between her four studio albums and five EPs, a typical concert hits on every moment of her career.
+She doesn’t shy away from older albums and seamlessly blends together hits from all her releases.
+The order of the setlist is clearly well thought out, making every song feel like an important part of the evening.

 - Oh Mississippi